SFMason/se-patcher/README.md

 * python >=3.4

 ## Installation
-Just download the file, and run it.
+Just download the project, and run se-patcher.py.
 You can get it from [Nexus Mods](https://www.nexusmods.com/skyrim/mods/81286), or you can clone the repo:

 ```
 $ git clone https://github.com/SFMason/se-patcher.git